 A resounding theme that emerged frequently within the data by all women within the intervention group was that their PSW 'really made a 'difference'.
 The participants felt that the peer support made a positive impact upon their mental wellbeing, and how they now felt about their pregnancy.
 Further comments included,

-Participant 8- ‘I feel much stronger now and I am actually looking forward to meeting my baby.
+‘I feel much stronger now and I am actually looking forward to meeting my baby.
 I don’t just see my baby as an ‘it’ but actually feel it is ‘my baby’.’
+(Rebecca)

+Control Group

-The themes that emerged from the control group participants were also categorised and are as follows,
+The two themes that emerged from the control group participants were also categorised and are as follows,

 No help available

-The control group described their feelings of despair and frustration at the lack of appropriate help available.
+The control group described their feelings of ‘despair and frustration’ at the lack of appropriate help available.

-They all expressed feelings of disappointment that they were not allocated into the intervention group.
+They all expressed feelings of ‘disappointment’ that they were not allocated into the intervention group.

 - ‘I was delighted when I heard about this intervention as I have told people I am was feeling very low and tearful but felt disappointed not to be receiving visits from a peer support worker.
 I guess it’s good though to know that mental health is not being ignored.’
-Fay)
+(Fay)

 Stigmatised